-3.1 Pursuant to the provisions of the constitution (Saskatchewan Act, 1905), the Board may permit that religious instruction take place during the last half hour of the school day.
+3.1 Pursuant to the provisions of the constitution (Saskatchewan Act, 1905), the Board may permit that religious instruction take place during the last half hour of the school day to a maximum of 2.5 hours per week.

 - 3.1.1 The Board shall complete a review process before permitting that religious instruction take place in a school community. - 3.1.2 The Board shall undertake the review process in a school community when requested to do so by the School Community Council.